A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 \paragraph{Data analysis}

 Once the simulation is complete, the density profile from \flecmd{free-sampling.dat} shows that the density in the center of the box is about two orders of magnitude lower than inside the reservoir (Fig.~\ref{fig:US-density}\,a).
-Next, we plot $-R T \ln(\rho/\rho_\mathrm{bulk})$ (i.e.~Eq.~\eqref{eq:G} where the pressure ratio $p/p_\mathrm{bulk}$ is replaced by the density ratio $\rho/\rho_\mathrm{bulk}$, assuming the system behaves as an ideal gas) and compare it with the imposed potential $U$ from Eq.~\eqref{eq:U} (Fig.~\ref{fig:US-density}\,b).
-The reference density, $\rho_\text{bulk} = 0.0009~\text{\AA{}}^{-3}$, was estimated by measuring the density of the reservoir from the raw density profiles.
+Next, we plot $-R T \ln(\rho/\rho_\mathrm{bulk})$, where $\rho/\rho_\mathrm{bulk}$ is the the density ratio, and compare it with the imposed potential $U$ from Eq.~\eqref{eq:U} (Fig.~\ref{fig:US-density}\,b).
+The reference density, $\rho_\text{bulk} = 0.0009~\text{\AA{}}^{-3}$, was estimated by measuring the density of the reservoir from the density profiles.
 The agreement between the MD results and the imposed energy profile is excellent, despite some noise in the central part, where fewer data points are available due to the repulsive potential.

 \paragraph{The limits of free sampling}